allan-tulane/sp22-recitation-01-KeithMitchell9/README.md

 **TODO: add your timing results here**

+NO RESULTS PRINT????
+It will not let me call `print_results(compare_search())` and when I believe I find a way around it, it simply gives me tests passed...Help needed

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

 **TODO: your answer goes here**

+THERE IS NO WAY FOR ME TO KNOW????
+My results never print.
+I cannot find a way to get the print statements to execute and display results.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.

-  + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**
+  + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search?

+        O(k * n) would be the worst case when looking through k times as this is the worst case linear search scenario multiplied by the amount of times looked through
-  + For binary search? **TODO: your answer goes here**
+  + For binary search?

+        O((n + k) * log base 2 (n)) would be the worst case for binary search
-  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**
+  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting?

+        If one is searching either one time or another low integer such as 2 or possibly 3 times, linear search tends to yield a quicker outcome, whereas when searching multiple times, sorting and binary will be the time sensible method.